-We value the support of parents with this approach as it is vital that students get into good habits in preparation for the world of work and to also ensure that they are present when important messages are shared by their tutor.
+We value the support of parents with this approach as it is vital that students get into good habits in preparation for the future and to ensure that they are present when important messages are shared.

-If a student is persistently late then the educational welfare officer may decide that a Penalty notice fine is appropriate.
+If a student is persistently late then the Academy may have to refer for a Fixed Penalty Notice.